IntersectMBO/cardano-ledger/libs/cardano-ledger-test/bench/resources/DESCRIPTION.md

 application.

 ## Generation
-These examples were generated using the following script (executed in `cabal repl shelley-spec-ledger-test`)
+These examples were generated using the following script (executed in `cabal repl cardano-ledger-shelley-test`)

 ```
 :set -XTypeApplications